git-moss/DrivenByMoss-Documentation/Installation.md

    Install the *.so file into `~/.config/REAPER/UserPlugins` or in the case of a portable install into REAPER/UserPlugins.

+Alternatively, you can start Reaper and click in the Options menu on *Show REAPER resource path in explorer/finder...".
+In the folder that open navigate into the UserPlugins subfolder.

 ### Mac OS specifics

 If you get the following error when starting Reaper:  `"reaper_drivenbymoss.dylib" can't be opened because Apple cannot check it for malicious software.`,